 Poor Answer: No evidence of societal awareness or of any creative thinking to solve such problems.

-Chapter 5 – Understanding How to Learn at University
+Chapter 5: Understanding how to learn at University

-Thinking about your learning at university, which parts of your course (lectures, tutorials, presentations, assignments, etc) taught you the most?
+Thinking about your learning at the university, which parts of your course (lectures, tutorials, presentations, assignments, etc.) taught you the most?

 Trying to find out: Ability to learn/reflect; ability to think clearly; Ability to communicate tactfully without degrading your academic experience too much.